 It didn’t used to be this way and it doesn’t have to be this way in the future.

-PFTH works to hold politicians, government, and the professional political class accountable, no matter their ideology or partisan affiliation, by speaking truth to power.
-It is committed to cutting through the traditional commentary and analysis of the “groupthink” driven conventional “wisdom” that fosters like minded thinking, an unwillingness to be open to contrarian points of views or expertise, a lack of compromise and consensus, and the fostering of the “us versus them” mentality that is characteristic of today’s politics and approach to governing, policy making, and problem solving.
+PFTH is committed to cutting through the traditional commentary and analysis of the “groupthink” driven conventional “wisdom” that fosters like minded thinking and an unwillingness to be open to contrarian points of views or expertise.

 PFTH also believes that criticism for the sake of criticism is counterproductive in terms of meeting the challenges that face society.
 It is a moral failure to criticize without offering alternative ideas and approaches that might lead to compromise, consensus, and problem solving.

-Because PFTH wants to be part of the solution, it supports and works with elected political leaders and government/policy decision makers in three areas of public policy:
+Because PFTH wants to be part of the solution, it supports and works with elected political leaders and government/policy decision makers in two areas of public policy:

 • rural public education